Susie Gelman

-Susie Gelman is an American activist and philanthropist who serves as the chairwoman of the Israel Policy Forum.
+Susie Gelman is an American activist and philanthropist who is the chairwoman of the Israel Policy Forum.

 Biography

 Gelman was born Susan Goldman the daughter of Rhoda (née Haas) and Richard Goldman.
 She has three brothers: John D. Goldman, Douglas E. Goldman, and Richard W. Goldman (deceased).
 Her grandfather was Walter A. Haas, president and owner of Levi Strauss & Co.
 She is a graduate of Harvard University and the Georgetown University Law Center.
 She served for three terms as president of the Jewish Federation of Greater Washington and is a lifetime member of its board of directors.
 Gelman co-chaired the Israel Religious Expressions Platform of the Jewish Federations of North America which promotes freedom of choice of marriage in Israel.
 She has also served as the inaugural chair and ongoing board member of the Birthright Israel Foundation; on the Taglit-Birthright Israel Planning Committee; co-chair of United Jewish Communities (now Jewish Federations of North America) Israel; and co-chaired the Jewish Federations of North America’s General Assembly in Jerusalem in 2003 and 2013.
 In 2016, she was named chairman of the board for the Israel Policy Forum, a New York, NY based American Jewish organization that works for a negotiated two-state solution to the Israeli–Palestinian conflict though advocacy, education and policy research.
 Gelman is a member of the Board of Governors of The Hebrew University; was awarded an honorary fellowship at Brandeis University; served for 12 years on the Georgetown Day School Board of Trustees, including two years as president of the board; serves as president of the board of the Goldman Environmental Foundation; and served on the Board of Managers of Adas Israel Congregation.
 In 2012, the Richard and Rhoda Goldman Fund closed down and distributed its $280 million in assets to the three siblings.
 Susie and her husband channel their charitable activities through the Morningstar Foundation.

 She believes that Israeli annexation of the West Bank is possible and would have terrible consequences for Israel threatening its legitimacy as a Jewish and democratic state.